 A detailed but incomplete list of types information collected can work against your business more than broadly described information types.

-All Privacy Policy agreements should include provisions on how personal information is collected by your company (through the website and/or through the mobile app).
+All Privacy Policies should include provisions on how personal information is collected by your company (through the website and/or through the mobile app).

 Even if you only collect and use information users provide directly to you, your Privacy Policy should have provisions describing that.